Case study - Broadcast and Web Streaming with Gstreamer

 Other media in the channel "GStreamer Conference 2011"

-- 200 views, 8 this yearThe ease of writing a video player in GstreamerNovember 10th, 2011
+- 201 views, 6 this year, 1 this monthThe ease of writing a video player in GstreamerNovember 10th, 2011